Inverse Optimization: Theory and Applications: Data-Driven Inverse Optimization

-The geometric property equating optimal parameters to rows of the constraint matrix $\bA$ may lead to instability in estimates~\cite{shahmoradi2019quantile, gupta2020decomposition, ahmadi2020inverse}.
-Suppose that the rows of $\bA$ correspond to vectors that point in orthogonal directions.
-If the estimated parameter vector must lie within this discrete set, then seemingly small variations in the data set may yield large changes in the final estimated parameter.
-Recently,~\citet{gupta2020decomposition} address this issue by restricting the distance minimization loss to only consider vertices of the feasible set.
-Specifically, they consider the alternative loss function $\min_{\bx} \{ \norm{\bx -\bhx}_2 \;|\; \bx \in \Xopt(\btheta) \cap \extreme(\{\bx \;|\; \bA \bx \geq \bb \}) \}$ and develop an efficient two-phase mixed integer linear programming reformulation for the corresponding inverse problem.
+The geometric property equating optimal parameters to rows of the constraint matrix $\bA$ may lead to instability in estimates~\citep{shahmoradi2021quantile, gupta2022decomposition, ahmadi2020inverse}.
+For example if the rows of $\bA$ correspond to vectors that point in orthogonal directions and the estimated $\btheta$ must lie within this discrete set, then seemingly small variations in the data set may yield large changes in the estimate.
+Consequently,~\citet{gupta2022decomposition} propose restricting the distance minimization loss to only consider vertices of the feasible set.
+They propose the alternative loss function $\min_{\bx} \{ \norm{\bx -\bhx}_2 \;|\; \bx \in \Xopt(\btheta) \cap \extreme(\{\bx \;|\; \bA \bx \geq \bb \}) \}$ and develop a two-phase mixed integer linear programming reformulation for the corresponding inverse problem.